 Headquartered in Manhasset, NY, The Feinstein Institute for Medical Research is home to international scientific leaders in many areas including lupus, Parkinson’s disease, Alzheimer’s disease, psychiatric disorders, rheumatoid arthritis, sepsis, human genetics, pulmonary hypertension, leukemia, neuroimmunology, medicinal chemistry, and bioelectronic medicine.
 The Feinstein Institute, part of the North Shore-LIJ Health System, ranks in the top 6th percentile of all National Institutes of Health grants awarded to research centers.
 For more information, visit FeinsteinInstitute.org.

 About North Shore-LIJ Health System

 North Shore-LIJ is changing its name to Northwell Health in January 2016.
-One of the nation’s largest health systems, the health system delivers world-class clinical care throughout the New York metropolitan area, pioneering research at The Feinstein Institute for Medical Research, a visionary approach to medical education highlighted by the Hofstra North Shore-LIJ School of Medicine, and healthcare coverage to individuals, families and businesses through the CareConnect Insurance Co.
-Inc. The health system cares for people at every stage of life at 21 hospitals and about 450 outpatient physician practices throughout the region.
+One of the nation’s largest health systems, the health system delivers world-class clinical care throughout the New York metropolitan area, pioneering research at The Feinstein Institute for Medical Research, and a visionary approach to medical education highlighted by the Hofstra North Shore-LIJ School of Medicine.
+The health system cares for people at every stage of life at 21 hospitals and about 450 outpatient physician practices throughout the region.
 The health system’s owned hospitals and long-term care facilities house more than 6,600 beds, employ more than 15,000 nurses and have affiliations with nearly 13,600 physicians.
 With a workforce of more than 61,000, the health system is the largest private employer in New York State.
 For more information, go to www.northshorelij.com.